soulspace-org/my-bank-model/README.md

 The `publish.sh` script in the root folder calls Overarch to render views and template based artifacts, calls PlantUML and GraphViz to generate images from the rendered views and publishes the generated artifacts to the `docs` folder.
+It also copies all documents from the `docs-in` folder to the `docs` folder.
+The `docs-in` folder can be used to maintain documentation that is not generated from the model, e.g. markdown files.

-It can form the basis for a CI/CD pipeline for automated artifact creation.
+The `publish.sh` script can form the basis for a CI/CD pipeline for automated artifact creation.

-The `modelling.sh` script in the root folder only calls Overarch to render views and template based artifacts.
+The `model.sh` script in the root folder only calls Overarch to render views and template based artifacts.
 Overarch is started in watch mode and will monitor the model path for changes.
 When changed files are detected, the generation of the artifacts will be triggered.
 This script does not generate any images, but you